the-turing-way/the-turing-way/book/website/reproducible-research/code-quality/code-quality-error-management.md

 ## Read more

-This chapter is complementary to the chapter on [testing](../testing.md).
+This chapter is complementary to the chapter on {rr-testing}`testing`.